anagha-google/spark-on-gcp-s8s/01-foundational-setup.md

 # About

-This module covers the foundational setup required for serverless Apache Spark.
+This module covers the foundational setup required for serverless Apache Spark powered by Cloud Dataproc.

 ## 1.0.
 Variables